Sprinting Mechanics Made Simple: Max Velocity

 Arm Action

 The arms in sprinting are used as a counter-balance to help manage rotational forces generated from aggressive leg action.
 This allows athletes to keep force production going straight ahead.
 The arms also help to synchronize efficient leg action for better force production.
-In regards to mechanics, during a Max Velocity Sprint, the front side hand should block slightly above shoulder height with the elbow at approximately a 75 degree angle.
+In regard to mechanics, during a Max Velocity Sprint, the front side hand should block slightly above shoulder height with the elbow at approximately a 75-degree angle.
 From this position, the athlete strikes down and back with the hand as the arm swings behind the body.
 The elbow will re-bend to approximately 105 degrees allowing for some daylight between the rear arm and the torso.
 In other words, on the front side you will have an acute elbow angle and on the backside you will have an obtuse elbow angle.

 Leg Action